 6. Follow a tour

 Several historical sites organize guided tours for individuals.
-Examples are Ca’Foscari (the headquarters of the university), the Fondazione Giorgio Cini (a cultural organization based in an old monastery), Palazetto Bru Zane (a wonderful 17th century palazzo) or Teatro La Fenice.
+Examples are Ca’Foscari (the headquarters of the university, more info in ‘Why you will never forget your visit to Ca’Foscari’), the Fondazione Giorgio Cini (a cultural organization based in an old monastery), Palazetto Bru Zane (a wonderful 17th century palazzo) or Teatro La Fenice.
 These visits will not only provide you background information on the beautiful buildings and art.
 The guides will often share with you intriguing stories or dark secrets about the Venetian history.

 Many tourists prefer individual visits over joining an organized tour.
 I also like to discover a city at my own pace, but in many cases, the tours are your only possibility to access these buildings.
 The size of the groups is often limited, so it will almost feel as a private tour.
 When I visited the Fondazione Cini for instance, our group consisted of 6 people.
 Another advantage of joining a group is that you will receive an expert answer to all your burning questions.
 Some tours need to be booked upfront, while you just need to show up on time for other ones.
 Look at their websites for the most up-to-date information.